-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant ⊠ Filed by a Party other than the Registrant □ Check the appropriate box: ☐ Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement ☐ Definitive Additional Materials □ Soliciting Material under §240.14a-12 Celldex Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): ☑ No fee required. ☐ Fee paid previously with preliminary materials. ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+File Filed by the Registrant ⊠

+File ed by a Party other than the Registrant \square

+Ch eck the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under §240.14a-12

+Celldex Therapeutics, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Pay yment of Filing Fee (Check all boxes that apply):

+\boxtimes No fee required.

+Fee paid previously with preliminary materials.